 No single method can predict or prevent HABs.
 Learn which methods the City of Wichita Falls use and how they've prevented taste and odor outbreaks for the past two years and counting.

-Download the article from Texas H2O here, and click here to learn more about how the FlowCam imaging flow cytometer is used for monitoring drinking water quality.
+Download the article from Texas H2O here, or learn more about how the FlowCam imaging flow cytometer is used for monitoring drinking water quality.